CraftySalamander/RTS_Overlay/Readme.md

 }
 ```

-The build order step can finally be updated using the buttons on the overlay, hotkeys (which can be customized) or a timer.

 # Python solution

 Select one of the two methods below (*Python configuration* or *Standalone library*) to use the python version of the overlay.
-As mentioned above, there are three added benefits: *Less intrusive*, *Global hotkeys* and *Build orders sorting*.
+As mentioned above, there are two added benefits (compared to the web-based solution): *Less intrusive* and *Global hotkeys*.

 ## Python configuration